• Skip to main content

 The location of the pain is largely dependent on your running form.
 Some people will notice it more on the inside, others the outside and some all over.

-If you’ve have found yourself asking “why do I always get shin splints?”, then these tips will help you keep running and ditch the pain.
+If you’ve found yourself asking “why do I always get shin splints?”, then these tips will help you keep running and ditch the pain.

 How To Prevent Shin Splints